2ndmk2/lightcurve_analysis_handson/README.md

 #### (c) If modules cannot be install by (a) & (b), use pip
 pip install ##
-(pip & anaconda are sometimes interfered with each other, so you should be carefule about that. )
+(pip & anaconda are sometimes interfered with each other, so you should be careful about that. )

 ## 3. Tutorials
 ### 3.1 Test for fitting with LM method